Introduction to Thermal Metal Spraying

 Corrosion - Galvanic Table (general)

-This table is useful as it gives a general guideline on metallic materials.
+This table is helpful as it gives a general guideline on metallic materials.

 The material which requires the most energy to form is more reactive and will, therefore, corrode in preference to a less reactive material.